 Low-cost acid and base in a modular format with superior environmental and operational attributes will enable massively affordable decarbonization

 Ultramafic rocks contain silica, magnesium, iron and critical minerals such as nickel, cobalt and manganese.
-Mafic rocks contain silica, magnesium, iron and alumina.
-We mine these rocks with a technology called "Hydrometallurgy" that uses acid and base to leach (dissolve) rocks, and then base to precipitate (make liquid into solid) out the minerals we want.
+Mafic rocks and ash contain silica, magnesium, iron and alumina.
+We process these rocks with a technology called "hydrometallurgy" that uses acid and base to leach (dissolve) rocks, and then base to precipitate (make liquid into solid) out the minerals we want.
 This process is mass-balanced, which means it creates virtually no waste and no emissions.
-It provides the most environmentally friendly mining process.
+Our feedstocks are silicates, which means when we process them, there are no carbon dioxide emissions!
+Thus, EDAC provides the most environmentally friendly mining process.

 At 3% of the earth's crust, ultramafic rocks can provide limitless magnesium and solve the climate crisis many times over